Sore Muscles – What Really Helps? The Gentle Solution for 2025

 - Ginger tea: Natural anti-inflammatory gingerols

-- Cherry juice: Anthocyanins act as natural painkillers
+- Cherry juice: Anthocyanins act like natural painkillers

 - Turmeric paste: Curcumin inhibits inflammatory processes